better-internet/radworks-docs/docs/getting-started.md

 For more help, refer to the relevant [Git documentation][gd].

 ### Adding the remote helper
-To publish code to the Radicle network via the Upstream client, you first have to add the Radicle gitremote-helper to your shell configuration.
+To publish code to the network via the Upstream client, you first have to add the Radicle gitremote-helper to your shell configuration.

 - Add `export PATH="$HOME/.radicle/bin:$PATH"` to your shell configuration